As prices tend to move in waves, many chart patterns are based on price wave movements. One such pattern is the simple ABC correction pattern.

 - After confirming the movement with another technical analysis tool, you should enter the trade at point C.

-How to Trade Forex Using the Simple ABC Corrective Wave Pattern – Strategies and Examples
+How to Trade the Simple ABC Corrective Wave Pattern – Trading Strategy

 Now that you know how to identify the pattern, let’s discuss how you can trade it.
 Generally, when trading with the simple ABC pattern, you look for pullbacks rather than breakouts.
 This means you are looking to join the primary trend, and as such you must know how to trade with multiple time frames.